georgem00re/k8s-wiki-docusaurus/docusaurus/docs/kubernetes/declarative-configuration/index.md

 ## Kubernetes is Declarative

-[Kubernetes](../what-is-kubernetes) is **declarative**, which means that you define the desired state of your system — such as which applications should be running, how many replicas they should have, and how they should be exposed — and Kubernetes continuously works to ensure the actual state of the [cluster](../clusters) matches that desired state.
+[Kubernetes](../what-is-kubernetes) is **declarative**, which means that you define the desired state of your [containerised application](../../concepts/containerised-application) — such as which containers should be running, how many replicas they should have, and how they should be exposed — and Kubernetes continuously works to ensure the actual state of your application matches that desired state.

-## Object Manifests

-The desired state of an application is defined using a set of Kubernetes [objects](../objects) described in YAML manifests.
-Kubernetes interprets these object definitions and takes the necessary actions to bring the cluster into the specified state.
+The desired state of your application is defined using a series of YAML manifest files.